Edgenesis/killercoda-shifu-demo/shifu-demo-English/step4/step4.md

 ![interface Device](https://raw.githubusercontent.com/Edgenesis/killercoda-shifu-demo/main/images/integrate-en.jpg)

-👉Check the deployment of this camera.(The device will be deployed to this cluster in less than 1 minute).
+👉Check the deployment status of this camera.(The device will be deployed to this cluster in less than 1 minute).

 ```bash
 kubectl get pods -n deviceshifu